-The glass (high performance glazing) which goes inside your structure, doors or windows is a very important decision.
-There are literally thousands of different glass types on the market today.
-The choices can become overwhelming when the consumer does not understand glazing terminology and process.
+The glass (high performance glazing) which goes inside your structure, doors, or windows is a very important decision.
+There are thousands of different glass types on the market today, so the choices can become overwhelming when the consumer does not understand glazing terminology and process.
 Solar Innovations® is here to help assist in this process.
 The following paragraphs discuss the basics on understanding glass types and lays out a format for picking the right glass.
 There are three major types of glass, some of which you may have heard.

 The third type of glass is laminated glass.
-This glass consists of two pieces of glass, formed together with a polyvinyl butryal (PVB) inter layer.
+This glass consists of two pieces of glass formed together with a polyvinyl butryal (PVB) inter layer.
 The PVB is invisible to the eye but acts as glue to hold the pieces together.
-Upon impact, the glass breaks into pieces that look like a spider web but it does not fall out of the frame.
-Many times windshields of cars are made out of this glass.
+Upon impact, the glass breaks into pieces that look like a spider web, but it does not fall out of the frame.
+Car windshields are often made out of this glass.
 Solar Innovations® uses this type of glass in the roofs of its glass structures.
 If the glass in the roof breaks, it will splinter but will not fall on a person’s head.
 The majority of building codes across the country require laminated glass in roofing.
 Another benefit to laminated glass is that 99% of all harmful UV rays are removed when laminated glass is utilized.

-After the glass type is chosen, the pane must be picked.
+After the glass type is chosen, it is time to choose the pane.
 There is double pane (insulated) and single pane (monolithic) glass available.
 Insulated glass consists of two pieces of glass in a unit with an air space between the two pieces.
 This glass unit is commonly found in all new windows.
 The air space and second piece of glass helps to insulate the room.
 Cold air or hot sunlight has to pass through the air and the second piece of glass.
 The insulated unit greatly helps to manage the interior temperatures.

-Monolithic glass consists of only piece of glass.
+Monolithic glass consists of only one piece of glass.
 This is not recommended for any applications where there will be wind or water touching the glass.
-If there is a blizzard outside, the snow will touch the glass, make it cold and the bitter temperature will pass into the home.
-An interior application such as a folding wall partition to divide a dining room and living room is very well suited for monolithic glass.
+If there is a blizzard outside, the snow will touch the glass, make it cold, and the bitter temperature will pass into the home.
+An interior application, such as a folding wall partition to divide a dining room and living room, is very well suited for monolithic glass.

 Now that the unit is picked, a tint must be selected.
 This is where the application of the glass is needed.
-There are generally two categories to pick between: color tint and LoE.
+There are generally two categories to pick between: color tint and LowE.
 Color tints are just as they sound.
 A color is added to the glass for aesthetics or for a specific purpose.
 Blues and greens are often used along coastal areas to enhance the look of a commercial or residential building.
 Grays and bronze tints are used for privacy and sometimes can be used for controlling light.
-Other colors such as purple and red are available when required.
+Other colors, such as purple and red, are available when required.

-When light entering a room is an issue, low emissions (low-e) glass should be used.
-There is a slight coating adhered to the glass which is the LoE.
+When light entering a room is an issue, low emissions (LowE) glass should be used.
+There is a slight coating adhered to the glass which is the LowE.
 It is barely visible to the naked eye.
 Only when held next to a piece of uncoated glass can a difference in appearance be noticed.

-The glass reduces the amount of sunlight which enters a room.
+The glass reduces the amount of sunlight entering a room.
 This helps to cut down on extreme heat build-up which make sunrooms and conservatories unpleasant.
-Another large benefit to low-e glass is the reduction of UV-rays which penetrate a room.
-This means that fading to objects within the room such as furniture and draperies will retain their color for longer.
-The fading is slower than an uncoated piece of glass.
+Another large benefit to LowE glass is the reduction of UV-rays which penetrate a room.
+This means that objects in the room that are pront ot fading such as furniture and draperies, will retain their color longer, because the fading is slower than an uncoated piece of glass.